lalqalandar310-prog/Syspulse-/README.md

 ## Privacy

 SysPulse does not look at your files.
-It only watches system metadata — process names, USB events, Windows Defender status.
+It only watches system metadata — process names, USB events.
 Nothing is collected, nothing is uploaded.
 Your alerts go directly to your Telegram over HTTPS.

 SysPulse also works fully offline.
 All events are logged locally in a `syspulse.log` file, even when your PC has no internet connection.
 The internet is only used for sending Telegram alerts—everything else stays on your machine.